-identifying differing MI risk windows following exposure to lower air temperature and cold spells.
+We identified identifying differing MI risk windows following exposure to lower air temperature and cold spells.
 We observed a transient reduction in the risk of MI admission immediately after exposure to lower air temperatures and cold spells at lag days 0-1, followed by statistically significant increased risks in the subsequent 2-6 days.
 This temporal pattern may indicate a delayed onset of cold-related impacts on MI risk, taking days to manifest after acute cold stress before triggering an acute MI event, rather than occurring immediately.
-These findings are in accordance with prior research, underscoring the delayed nature of cold-related cardiovascular health effects2,13,42-44.
-That suggests that physiologic mechanisms triggered by cold stress may accumulate over days before reaching a threshold leading to an MI.
-Understanding this cold-to-MI risk lag sequence may aid efforts to maximize predictive accuracy and identify strategic windows for preventive interventions.
+These delayed findings are in accordance with prior research, underscoring the delayed nature of cold-related cardiovascular health effects2,13,42-44.
+Understanding this cold-to-MI risk lag sequence may be crucial for designing and implementing targeted preventive interventions.
 Our findings highlight the need for public health planning and clinical recommendations to consider this potential delayed exposure risk window.
-45,46
+However, the underlying mechanisms governing this observed temporal pattern of the effects remain largely elusive, both physiological and behavioral factors may be involved.
+This immediate, short-lived protective effect may be potentially related to body's acute compensatory mechanisms, such as thermoregulatory responses45,46 and cold-induced stimulation of the acute stress response which may trigger the release of protective hormones that transiently benefit the cardiovascular system.
+However, during prolonged cold exposure, these protective mechanisms might be unsustainable or insufficient, leading to an increased MI risk in the following days.
+In addition to biological factors, behavioral changes and potential disruptions in services due to severe cold conditions may also play a significant role.
+For example, when aware of impending severe cold conditions within the ensuing two days, individuals may opt to remain indoors, thereby mitigating the risk.
+However, if it is cold for several days, one usually cannot avoid going outside, thereby escalating the risk.
+Another aspect to consider is the potential influence of service disruptions, such as transportation limitations or clinic closures due to severe weather, on healthcare-seeking behavior during extreme cold weather.
+Such disruptions may temporarily discourage individuals from seeking medical care, resulting in a reduced rate of MI hospitalizations within the initial 0-1 day lag period following cold exposure.
+However, as services resume and the necessity for medical care becomes more pressing, this may contribute to the observed increase in MI admissions during the subsequent lag days.
+Nevertheless, based on current evidence, we underscore the conjectural nature of this postulated pathway.